Daniel-Yakov/Employees/README.md

 - CloudBees AWS Credentials Plugin
 - Slack Notification Plugin

 You should also install any additional plugins suggested during the installation process.
-Of course, you will need to configure these plugins (such as the Slack app and credentials) as necessary.
+Additionally, you will need to configure the IP address of the Jenkins instance within the Jenkins "configure system" settings.
+Finally, you will also need to configure any necessary plugins, such as the Slack app and credentials, as necessary.